“Framed”, An Award-Winning Noir Tale In Stop-Motion

 Who on Earth is handed a worse fate than toys and figurines?
 They are made to be controlled, with zero chance of gaining basic rights.
 Without a chance to speak unless a string is pulled or a button pushed, who will carry their voice for them?
 “Framed” tells the story of a clay pawn in a human’s game.

-“The Jigsaw”, Award-Winning Horror Short Film
+“Coyote”, Award-Winning Animation Short Film

 The Lost Neighborhood Under New York’s Central Park

 A story that goes back to the 1820s, when that part of New York was largely open countryside.
 Among them was a predominantly black community.
 It became known as Seneca Village.
 And when Irish and German immigrants moved in, it became a rare example at the time of an integrated neighborhood.

 “Free Will”, A Ski Film From Revelstoke, British Colombia